Bispectra from two-field inflation using the long-wavelength formalism: Slow-roll approximation

 Looking at the result for $\f$ for the product potential we can draw a number of conclusions.
 The only time-dependent slow-roll parameters appear in $g_{iso}$.
 These terms and consequently $\f$ can vary significantly during a turn of the field trajectory but, as explained before, in the models we consider isocurvature modes have disappeared by the end of inflation so that the adiabatic mode will be constant after inflation, which means $g_{iso}$ will disappear again and cannot give any persistent non-Gaussianity.
 The rest of the terms involve slow-roll parameters evaluated at horizon crossing, which are small.
 Hence we conclude that any large non-Gaussianity will have to come from the denominator becoming very small (since $|S| \leq 1$ the numerator cannot become large) to compensate for the small slow-roll parameters at horizon crossing.
 We see that this can only happen when $S,S_* \rightarrow \pm 1$.
 In the remainder of this section we will study the two different cases that satisfy this condition: a $90^\circ$ turn in the field trajectory ($S=-S_*$), or the same field dominating both at the beginning and at the end ($S=S_*$).

 First we study the case where the field trajectory makes a $90^\circ$ turn.
 The field $\phi$ is dominant right after horizon crossing, which means $|\exs|\ll 1$, $|\efs| \approx 1$ and hence $S_*\rightarrow 1$.
 Later on occurs a turn in the field trajectory and afterwards $\gs$ leads inflation, so that $|\ef|\ll 1$, $|\ex|\approx 1$ and $S\rightarrow-1$.
-Then we find that both $g_{sr}$ and $g_{iso}$ go to zero, which means in particular that we satisfy our condition on the disappearance of the isocurvature mode.
+Then we find that both $g_{sr}$ and $g_{iso}$ go to zero, which means in particular that we satisfy the condition on the disappearance of the isocurvature mode that allows us to directly extrapolate the results at the end of inflation to the time of recombination.
 The non-zero term comes as expected from $g_{int}$ and it is given by: \be -\frac{6}{5}\f = \ge_* + \hpa_* - \gc_* = - \tW_{\gs\gs*}, \ee since $\tW_{\gs\gs*}=\tW_{22*}=\gc_*-\ge_*-\hpa_*$.
 Hence we see that for any product potential where the field trajectory makes a $90^\circ$ turn no significant non-Gaussianity will be produced, at least within the slow-roll assumptions used to derive this analytic result.

 Next we look at the opposite limit, where one of the fields, $\phi$, is dominant both at horizon crossing and at the end of inflation.
 This means $|\exs|\ll 1$, $|\efs| \approx 1$ and $|\ex|\ll 1$, $|\ef| \approx 1$, so that $S_*\rightarrow 1$ and $S\rightarrow 1$.
 This includes the case where we have a perfectly straight field trajectory, i.e. an effectively single-field situation, where obviously no super-horizon non-Gaussianity is produced.
 However, we find that even more generally in this limit the contributions from $g_{iso}$ and $g_{int}$ go to zero and we are left with only the single-field result from $g_{sr}$: \be -\frac{6}{5}\f =\ge_* + \hpa_*. \ee Hence no significant non-Gaussianity is produced in this limit.